Hallam Hope: International career

 Hope represented England at under-16 (two goals in seven games), under-17 (12 goals in 17 games), under-18 (two goals in two games) and under-19 level (two goals in six games).
 He was in England's squads for the 2011 FIFA U-17 World Cup, 2011 UEFA European Under-17 Championship and 2012 UEFA European Under-19 Championship.

 He was also eligible to represent Barbados through his father, Russell, who emigrated to England before Hope was born.
 His paternal grandfather hails from Trinidad and Tobago.
 He accepted a call up from Barbados and made his senior international debut on 5 September 2018, scoring both his nation's goals in a 2–2 draw with Guyana in a CONCACAF Nations League qualifying game.
 In December 2018, CONCACAF declared Hope ineligible to represent Barbados, wiping his two appearances and two goals.
 However, Hope returned to international duty and on 19 November 2019 he scored twice in a 3–0 victory over the Cayman Islands to secure promotion for Barbados into League B of the CONCACAF Nations League.

-Personal life

-On 3 September 2022, Hope was seriously injured in an attack outside Oldham Athletic’s Boundary Park ground.
-The incident occurred in the club car park, with Hope requiring hospital treatment to an injury expected to keep him out of action for several weeks.

 Style of play

 Hope can play as a forward or winger, though is primarily utilised on the left-side of an attacking three.
 David Flitcroft, former Bury manager, was a big fan of Hope and in January 2015 said that "he adds power, speed, strength and potency to our squad".
 Carlisle first-team coach Paul Murray praised his work rate in training and said that "Hallam is quiet but he leads by example".
-Carlisle's assistant manager Tommy Wright said that "he’s direct and he isn’t frightened to run with the ball.
+Carlisle's assistant manager Tommy Wright said that "he's direct and he isn't frightened to run with the ball.
 If it goes wrong for him he gets the ball and tries again".
 He has been praised for his finishing skills, movement and aerial threat but has been crtiicised for a lack of aggression, work rate and left-foot ability.